Poland asks: should a doctor serve God, or patients?

 Cardinal Kazimierz Nycz, the Roman Catholic Archbishop of Warsaw, said in a statement he supported Chazan.
 He said the dismissal was a “dangerous precedent, violating the rights not only of Catholics but of all people.”

-In Poland, which prides itself on being the birth-place of newly-canonised Pope John Paul II, abortion is allowed if there is a threat to the mother’s life, if the foetus is seriously ill, or if the pregnancy is the result of rape.
+In Poland, which prides itself on being the birth-place of newly-canonized Pope John Paul II, abortion is allowed if there is a threat to the mother’s life, if the fetus is seriously ill, or if the pregnancy is the result of rape.

 Polish law gives doctors some leeway to refuse to carry out an abortion themselves for reasons of conscience, but it requires them to help the patient find alternative options for having a termination.